Kentucky police sergeant's name released in fatal shooting

 Police had been called to the scene after 911 calls reported a man acting erratically and smashing car windows with a pole.

-The statement didn’t indicate the race of Buckingham or McClure.
+Both Buckingham and McClure are white.
 Buckingham has been with the department for seven years and has been a law enforcement officer in the state for more than three decades.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.